kubocd/kubocd-doc/docs/user-guide/200-redis.md

 Consequently, the `schema.parameters` and `schema.context` are also global.

 Regarding the related Flux objects, there will be one `OCIRepository`, one `HelmRepository`, and two `HelmReleases`.

+Note also the first, main module is named `noname`, to have a clean name of all related resources.

 ---